 Apply to host a SUSI student by filling out the FIUTS host application, and read on for more information.
-If you are already a FIUTS host, you do not need to fill out an application again - just contact Bea to sign up to host.
+If you are already a FIUTS host, you do not need to fill out an application again - just contact Samantha to sign up to host.

 About the Participants

 University students between 19 and 25 years old, both male and female, and speak fluent English.
 They are from Angola, Botswana, Mozambique, South Africa, and Zimbabwe.

 Students should sleep in a separate bedroom that has a door for privacy.
 Hosts provide meals for their students when they are together.

 Number of Students Per Household

 Hosts are welcome (and encouraged!) to host more than one student.
 If you'd like to host two students and need an extra sleeping space, FIUTS is able to loan hosts an air bed for the week.
 Students hosted together who share a room will be of the same gender.

 The homestay weekend is an opportunity for students to visit a local family and see how they spend their time and how they live.
 We expect that you spend time with the students and get to know each other.
 However, this is not a tourism weekend, so hosts do not need to plan a big itinerary!
 Simple activities such as taking a walk around the neighborhood, baking cookies, going to the park or the grocery store, and visiting family are all great ways for students to participate in daily life in Seattle!
 If you are interested in taking your student sightseeing, FIUTS will provide information about what activities students are participating in during the program so hosts will not have to repeat anything students have already done.